Coastal demo site

 Below sea-level multifunctional wetlands to adapt to sea-level rise

-• Construct a multifunctional wetland, including novel active layers, in flood-risk below sea level areas used for agriculture;
+• Construct a multifunctional wetland, including novel active layers, in flood-risk below-sea-level areas used for agriculture.

-• Operate this on a pilot basis using different management strategies (wet/dry periods), using solar pumping to feed it with agricultural waste water and remove nutrients, pesticides, and organic pollutants before discharge;
+• Operate this on a pilot basis using different management strategies (wet/dry periods), using solar pumping to feed it with agricultural wastewater, and remove nutrients, pesticides, and organic pollutants before discharge.

 • Demonstrate feasibility for decentralised systems such as near-sea on-farm small wetlands;

-Sand dune restoration and monitoring to prevent coastal erosion
+Sand dune restoration and monitoring

-• Test that the solution aligns with the IUCN Global Standard for nature-based solutions;
+• Test that the solution aligns with the IUCN Global Standard for nature-based solutions.

 Decentralised, hybrid, fit-for-use reclamation system for increasing water availability

-• Use Computational Fluid Dynamics to model the irrigation system of a test delta estuary site in the region;
+• Use Computational Fluid Dynamics to model the irrigation system of a test delta estuary site in the region.

 Improving bathing water quality in extreme storm events

-• Use existing tools that predict, monitor and manage water-borne diseases;
+• Use existing tools that predict, monitor and manage water-borne diseases.

 Increasing drinking water plant resilience to water-borne pathogens

-• Implement advanced monitoring tools in freshwater reservoirs to predict algal bloom events;
+• Implement advanced monitoring tools in freshwater reservoirs to predict algal bloom events.

-• Prevent algal growth in reservoirs using technology based on ultrasonic treatment;
+• Prevent algal growth in reservoirs using technology based on ultrasonic treatment.

-• Implement quantitative microbial risk assessment techniques;
+• Implement quantitative microbial risk assessment techniques.

 Changes in the spatial distribution of species

-• Classify the assessed species (including vertebrates, invertebrates and plants) according to their risk of local extinction or significant decrease in local populations and their opportunities to expand their ranges;
+• Classify the assessed species (including vertebrates, invertebrates and plants) according to their risk of local extinction or significant decrease in local populations and their opportunities to expand their ranges.

 • Identify climate change adaptation measures that could strengthen the resilience of target species and ecosystems.